neptunia/kc-discord-relayer/README.md

 ## Features

 * What map/node you're playing on (if any)
-* Rank/Server (you need to check the ranking page though) (I don't know if this works for non-ascii usernames)
+* Rank/Server (you need to check the ranking page though) (Currently either does not work on non-english locales or there is some other spooky bug causing issues)
 * Whether you're in PVP or not
 * HQ level
 * Idle/Active indicator